KaBence/GMD-Project/Game Design Document.md

 The game will have a top down view runner style with simple graphics focusing on the game-mechanics, where the screen in split so it can accomodate two player at the same time, but they are not connected in any way.
 This means, even though it is split-screen game it is a single-player game.

+The 3 milestones for the project could be:
+    Have the basic gameplay ready
+    Main menu, ability to save, powerups
+    polishing